 - A fixed implant bridge can replace two or more teeth and may require only two or three implants.

 - A complete dental prosthetic device (fixed bridge) replaces all the teeth in your lower or upper jaw.
 The number of implants depends on which type of complete prosthesis (removable or fixed) is recommended.
-A removable prosthesis (overdenture) attaches to a bar or ball with socket attachments, almost like a button.
-A fixed prosthesis is a permanent attachment, and is removable only by the dentist.

 Why would you select dental implants over more traditional types of restorations?